-Ossett Town Juniors have completed a Community Amateur Transfer of Springmill Playing Fields from Wakefield Council.
+Ossett Town Juniors are in the process of completing a Community Amateur Transfer of Springmill Playing Fields from Wakefield Council.

 What does this mean?